saareliad/FTPipe/README.md

 4. Multiprocessing: multiple (2x or 3x) cuda contexts per GPU.

-5. Tied weights: MPI: large memory consumption for sends, Multiprocessing/cudaIPC:(using the same tensor): race condition.
+5. Tied weights: MPI: large memory consumption for sends, Multiprocessing/cudaIPC:(using the same tensor): race condition. wieght prediction: we change and send the weight itself (this has advantage and disadvantage).

 5. `in_place` operations (like ReLU) at partition border have a potential of destroying our saved activations (also throws some autograd "variable changed inplace" error) => solution: automatically replace inplaces ops on partition borders. (the solution worked for resnets, will not work for more complex models).
 IMO this should be solved by partitioning.